MaximPrimeTop/TerrariaRoyale/README.md

 # TerrariaRoyale
 So uhhh do `/grace help`

-`/grace start <seconds> <seconds>` - starts a grace timer with the first parameter and then a timer until sudden death
+`/grace start <seconds> <seconds>` - starts a grace timer with the first parameter and then a timer until sudden death as a second parameter.

-`/grace stop` - stops the grace period or the fighting period depending on which one's active
+`/grace stop` - stops the grace period or the fighting period depending on which one's active.

-Make sure to have the `tshock.grace` permission
+Make sure to have the `tshock.grace` permission.